 During the 1960s the National government’s rhetoric was critical of excessive taxation, yet it actually changed little.

-There was a gathering awareness that New Zealand’s economic performance was falling behind other developed countries.
+There was a growing awareness that New Zealand’s economic performance was falling behind other developed countries.
 The majority of the government favoured retention of high progressive income taxes, but wanted special tax treatment for selected industries.
 This led to an era of tax incentives for farming, tourism and export marketing.
-For example the 1962 budget allowed export manufacturers to deduct 150% of expenditure on export promotion from their income.
+For example, the 1962 Budget allowed export manufacturers to deduct 150% of expenditure on export promotion from their income.
 This became seen as a junketeers’ charter.
 Once one sector of the economy got preferential tax treatment, others also sought tax relief.

 The 1967 tax commission